 - Advanced Design and Production

-Master's Degree in Curriculum and Instruction (Emphasis in Library and Information Technology):
+Master's Degree in Education-Professional Development (Emphasis in Information Technology):

 - 12 core credits